Table of contents:

 As the name implies, the password is hashed with MD5 with a server-provided salt.

-It is technically possible to mitigate the above issue by using a single, hardcoded salt for each user (or globally) and storing it hashed with MD5.
+It is technically possible to mitigate the above issue by using a single, hardcoded salt for each user (or even using the same hash for everyone) and storing it hashed with MD5.

 # Procedure